Unless you’re Martha Stewart, you’re probably looking for some relatively easy kids craft ideas that don’t create too much mess.

 Most of us know it’s taboo to carve our initials onto a tree.
 While it’s an age-old custom, this act of love damages the tree’s bark and makes it vulnerable to disease and pests.
 But a thick branch or stump that’s already down is fair game and makes for beautiful nature-inspired art for your home.

-First, find a thick branch that’s already fallen in your yard, neighborhood, or nearby park or saw one off a dead tree.
-While you can use any tree, those with thinner bark, like aspen or birch, are easiest to carve.
+First, find a thick branch that’s already fallen in your yard, neighborhood, or a nearby park or saw one off a dead tree.
+While you can use any tree, those with thinner bark, like aspen or birch, are the easiest to carve.
 Branches that are at least 4 inches thick are big enough, but using larger branches makes a statement.

 Saw off a section of branch around 12 inches long.
 Make sure the bottom cut is level so the branch can stand without falling over.
-If thinner branches won’t stand up when leveled, cut a few inches off the top to make it less top-heavy.
-Next, use a pencil to draw your and your partner’s initials into the bark surrounded by a heart.
+If thinner branches don’t stand up when leveled, cut a few inches off the top to make it less top-heavy.
+Older kids can do this step themselves, but little ones will need some help.

 6. Homemade Valentine’s Cards

 Do-it-yourself cards let your kids express themselves on Valentine’s Day.
 Have them try writing a short poem or explaining why they’re grateful to have this person in their life.